M

 best places for digital nomads to live

-Do you picture yourself teaching English online as a digital nomad, but you’re not sure which countries to consider?
+You may picture yourself teaching English online as a digital nomad, but you may not be sure which countries to consider.
 The world offers plenty of places for you to explore and work as an online ESL teacher!
 Let’s look at the best places for digital nomads to live and teach English online so you can plan your travel-filled, action-packed year ahead.

 1. Mexico

-Mexico’s vibrant culture and delicious cuisine are just two of the reasons why it’s one of the best places for digital nomads to live.
-When it comes to working remotely, you can get access to fast and stable internet as well as find plenty of co-working spaces and cafés across many Mexican cities and towns.
-The cost of living in this country is also low ($600 to $2,000 USD monthly), so you’ll be able to live comfortably with cash to spare if you plan ahead.
+Mexico’s vibrant culture and delicious cuisine are just two reasons why it’s one of the best places for digital nomads to live.
+You can get access to fast and stable internet and find plenty of co-working spaces and cafés across many Mexican cities and towns when you work remotely.
+The cost of living in this country is also low ($700 to $2,300 USD monthly), so you’ll be able to live comfortably with cash to spare if you plan ahead.

-If you’re keen on working in big cities, you can teach English online while staying in places like Mexico City or Oaxaca.
-On the other hand, if you’re a fan of more relaxing and low-key places, you can work in small towns like Sayulita and Tulum.
-Regardless of where you prefer to be, working as a digital nomad in Mexico means that you’ll always have tons of things to do – from exploring ancient ruins to basking in stunning beaches to going for a quick surf session – when your online English class ends.
+You can teach English online while staying in places like Mexico City or Oaxaca if you’re keen on working in big cities.
+You can work in small towns like Sayulita and Tulum if you’re a fan of more relaxing and low-key places.
+Working as a digital nomad in Mexico means that you’ll always have tons of things to do – from exploring ancient ruins to basking in stunning beaches to going for a quick surf session – when your online English class ends.

 • Digital Nomad Tip: The tourist visa in Mexico lets you stay for up to six months, although you can get a renewable temporary visa that will allow you to live there for a year.